dubzzz/fast-check/documentation/RaceConditions.md

 // - s             : Scheduler
 // - getUserDetails: (uid: string) => Promise - API call to get details for a User

-const getUserDetailsScheduled = s.scheduleFunction(getUserDetails)
+const getUserDetailsScheduled = s.scheduleFunction(getUserDetails);

 getUserDetailsScheduled('user-001')
   // What happened under the hood?
   // - A call to getUserDetails('user-001') has been triggered
   // - The promise returned by the call to getUserDetails('user-001') has been registered to the scheduler .then((dataUser001) => {
     // This block will only be executed when the scheduler
     // will schedule this Promise
-  })
+  });

 // Unlock one of the scheduled Promise registered on s
-// Not necessarily the first one that resolves await s.waitOne()
+// Not necessarily the first one that resolves await s.waitOne();
 ```

 ### `scheduleSequence`